baskuit/Surskit/src/readme.md

 You will need at least `gcc-13`.
 As of Ubuntu 23.04, this can be installed by using `apt`.
 Older versions of Ubuntu and other distributions will probably require building the compiler from source.
 * clang
 As of this writing, there is a [bug](https://gcc.gnu.org/bugzilla//show_bug.cgi?id=109647) with clang-16 regarding libstdc++ version of the ranges library.
-The library will partially compile with clang-17; There is a clang bug that appears with `algorithm-generator.hh`.
+The library will partially compile with clang-17; There is a clang bug that appears with `algorithm-generator.h`.
 TODO try clang-18

 ### Concepts & Intellisense